rdfostrich/article-swj2020-cobra/content/solution.md

 so queries are still possible during this time.
-Only after the fix-up process is done, query executions will be delegated to this new reverse delta chain, nd the temporary forward delta chain can be deleted.
+Only after the fix-up process is done, query executions will be delegated to this new reverse delta chain, and the temporary forward delta chain can be deleted.

 ### Query Algorithms
 {:#solution-query}

 In this section, we discuss triple pattern query algorithms for the three query atoms discussed in [](#related-work) (VM, DM, VQ).
-For simplicity, we assume the existence of a single (bidirectional) delta chain.
+For simplicity, we assume the existence of a (bidirectional) delta chain with one snapshot.
-We consider multiple delta chains future work.
+We consider multiple snapshots and delta chains future work.
 Just like for OSTRICH, all of these algorithms work in a streaming manner with offset support, and offer cardinality estimators.
 Below, we briefly discuss the relevant parts of the OSTRICH algorithms.